tiendu/tiendu.github.io/_posts/2025-05-18-being-average-eng.md

 A student who drops out wants the story to not end there.

 A person moving to another country wants the move to mean something.

+A graduate coming home without a job wants the degree to still count.

+A son leaving a path because his mother is unwell wants that decision to make sense too.

 A worker doing quiet work wants someone to know it took effort.